Crepes are pancakes French cousin! However they are not exactly the same.

-Add the flour, sugar and salt, and mix.
-Add your aroma (cointreau, grand marnier, vanilla, rum, you to see)
+- Add the flour, sugar and salt, and mix.

-For cooking, nothing more simple: A skillet very lightly oiled (with paper towels), and especially hot!
+- For cooking, nothing more simple: A skillet very lightly oiled (with paper towels), or a crepe pan especially hot!

-Put a ladle of dough.
-Peel off the edges when cooked.
+- With a ladle, pour batter on the hot pan.
+With a spatula, peel off the edges when cooked.
 Turn over and finish cooking until golden brown.
 Put in a flat plate.

-Finally, to assure you prosperity and success, the tradition of the candlestick wants that one blows up his crepe with a piece of gold in the hand.
-(I do not have a gold coin at home, that’s why I’m still poor …)
+Finally, to assure you prosperity and success, the tradition of the candlemas wants that you flip your crepe with a piece of gold in the hand!

-To taste with chocolate, caramel with salted butter, jam, vanilla sugar, honey …
+Enjoy with chocolate, salted caramel, jam, vanilla sugar, honey …